 If you struggle to find suitable candidates locally, outsourcing can be a great alternative.
 An external vendor can help you find the missing QA roles for your team through their access to a wider talent pool.
 Then facilitate team onboarding/integration and management (in some cases).

-We deliver QA expertise as two service models: staff augmentation and managed team.
-Within the QA staff augmentation service, we provide you with QA specialists according to your requirements.
-After recruitment is finished, you can manage QA testers as a part of your team, while we provide them with the workstation and office space.
+We deliver QA expertise as two service models: Staff Augmentation and Dedicated Team.
+Within the QA Staff Augmentation service, we provide you with QA Specialists according to your requirements.
+After recruitment is finished, you can manage QA Testers as a part of your team, while we provide them with the workstation and office space.

-Within a managed team model, you gain access to a “pluggable” QA team, requiring less ramp-up time.
+Within a Dedicated Team model, you gain access to a “pluggable” QA team, requiring less ramp-up time.
 In this case, management is our responsibility, so you will be able to focus on other aspects of your business.

 Conclusion